mlutfy/ca.bidon.regionlookuprepresent/README.md

 Given a postcode, this extension will return the city district, bourough and federal riding.

-For more complex requirements, see: https://www.drupal.org/project/civinorth
+For more advanced requirements, see: https://www.drupal.org/project/civinorth

 Requirements
 ============